Madhavyamjala/Madhavyamjala/README.md

 - 👋 Hi, I’m @Madhavyamjala
-- 👀 I’m interested in Code and Robootics
+- 👀 I’m interested in Code and Robotics
 - 🌱 I’m currently learning CS
-- 💞️ I’m looking to collaborate {NOT REALLY}
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ymajalamadhav@gmail.com
+- 📫 How to reach me yamjalamadhav@gmail.com

 <!---
 Madhavyamjala/Madhavyamjala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.